Obifrankie/configure-ec2-ansible/README.md

 It main point of entry is the main.yml file

-It has a main workfolw which can be found in the roles/setup/tasks/main.yml
+It has 1  workflow which is the -setup can be found in the roles/setup/tasks/main.yml

 It also has a custom inventory file that allows you define all the machines you want to run this script on